adrianfaciu/productivityTips/vs-code.md

-A list of useful VS Code keyboard shortcuts that are useful:
+A list of VS Code keyboard shortcuts that are useful:

 | Description  | Keybinding |
 |---|---|